 Sony's smart card passenger ticketing system, based on FeliCa™ contactless IC card technology, is helping to alleviate air pollution in Bangladesh.
 The city is facing serious air pollution issues due to increasing traffic congestion.
 The national bus company decided to adopt a FeliCa™ smart card passenger ticketing system in order to encourage the residents of Bangladesh to use municipal buses.
 The FeliCa™-based system has made it easier for users to get on and off buses.
 This added convenience has attracted more riders, which is in turn helping to alleviate traffic congestion.

 The Sony Group company, Aerosense Inc., supplies industrial solutions integrating drone technology with cloud services.
 The company supports local governments and corporations with their environmental projects and operations.
-Aerosense drones are being used today as part of weather observation networks to enhance monitoring for torrential thunderstorms and other dangerous weather events.
-They are also used to inspect wind turbine blades at wind farms.
-Since September 2016, Aerosense has been involved in a project tackling pine wilt disease in protected coastal forests, which is a serious problem across Japan.
+In Minamisoma-shi in Fukushima Prefecture, where decontamination work is being done on radioactive substances released into the environment when the Fukushima Daiichi Nuclear Power Plant was damaged in the Great East Japan Earthquake, since May 2016, Aerosense drones have been regularly monitoring a temporary storage facility that holds removed decontaminated substances.
+The drones inspect for ageing and/or deterioration of the outer surface of the sheet covering these substances at the facility.
+Since September 2016, Aerosense has also been involved in a project tackling pine wilt disease in protected coastal forests, which is a serious problem across Japan.
 The Aerosense drones use their cameras to identify damaged trees precisely.
 This technology is helping to establish new methods of maintaining and managing protected coastal forests.